 - Breast-feed.
 The longer you breast-feed the more you will be protected from breast cancer.

 - Avoid environmental pollution.
-The cause of breast cancer is now being linked to the chemicals in our environment.
+The cause is now being linked to the chemicals in our environment.

 - Avoid excessive fat in your diet.
 Eat lean cuts of red meat and use low fat dairy products.